Our sacraments

-As a Christian rite, a Sacrament represents a physical action or word describing something spiritual and invisible happening.
-The sacraments Christ instituted are Holy Baptism and Holy Communion.
-The Episcopal Church recognizes five additional sacraments: Confirmation, Marriage, Ordination, Confession, and Anointing with Oil.
+A sacrament is an outward sign of inward grace — a physical action or word that points to something spiritual and unseen.
+Christ instituted two sacraments: Holy Baptism and Holy Communion.
+The Episcopal Church recognizes five more: Confirmation, Marriage, Ordination, Confession, and Anointing with Oil.

 Holy Baptism